NordicPlayground/nrf51-ble-micro-esb-uart/README.md

 # nrf51-ble-uesb-uart
-Concurrent BLE and micro-ESB wireless UART example
+Concurrent BLE and ESB wireless UART example

 Example code from https://devzone.nordicsemi.com/blogs/733/running-micro-esb-concurrently-with-ble/ that illustrates how a wireless UART application can be run concurrently over micro-ESB and BLE.